iamntz/carbon-chained-select/README.md

          *  'last-level-name' => 'select-2-1-3'
          * ]
          *
          * If no `name` config key is provided, then the value name will be used.
+For consistency sake,
+         * try to use one way or another, don't mix them.
+Also, please note that by NOT specifying a name,
+         * you're stuck with the initial order.
+I.e. won't be able to reorder items without breaking existing data!
          */
         'name' => 'last-level-name',

         // if you have a `label` key here, then the `__label__` key on an upper level will be ignored.
         'label' => 'Select 3 (nested, with remote)',

+        // optional, is the label that will appear above `select` field.
+If not specified,
+        // then the label above will be used as both option AND label 'option_label' => '',

         // wether if the field can have multiple values or only one.
         // Please note that if a field is multiple, you can't have any further nested selects